GwangWooKim/RecSys-GNN/README.md

 * matplotlib
 * pyarrow

-In order to reproduce our results, create a new environment with python == 3.10.12 and run ['setup.sh].
+In order to reproduce our results, create a new environment with python == 3.10.12 and run `setup.sh`.
 For example,

   $ sh setup.sh

 **Note that the shall script is running on cuda 12.1, so modify the [setup.sh] file up to your local machine.**